Clicky

 You could be in the wrong mode or using the wrong key.
 Many jet skis will come with different riding modes or a learning key.

-If you have the correct key, then it could be the driving modes of the watercraft.
+If you have the correct key, then it could be the driving modes of the jet ski.
 With so many jet skis getting faster, and faster, manufacturers have included different driving modes.
 The default mode is usually a “Touring Mode” which is a slow takeoff.
 You also have ECO mode, which is a slow takeoff and limited speed, but this mode has to be activated by you pressing a button.
 Only the Touring Mode is the default mode.
 Locate the Sport Mode button for full power acceleration.

 Learn more about modes and keys here.

 If it’s not the modes and the key says it’s not a slow key, then it could still be the key.
 If you had just bought the PWC from the dealership, they could have programmed the keys wrong.
 Try the other key to make sure they didn’t get them backwards.
-A tip is that the watercraft will tell you when you first put the key on what type of key you have connected.
+A tip is that the jet ski will tell you when you first put the key on what type of key you have connected.
 You want the screen to say “Normal Key” or something along those lines.

-You’re starting to see watercraft not come with learning keys from the factory anymore, as this was a common problem.
+You’re starting to see jet ski not come with learning keys from the factory anymore, as this was a common problem.
 You can still get learning keys if you need them for an extra charge, but I usually end up making all my keys programmed as fast keys and never tell new riders about sport mode.

 Takes Off, But No Top End